briHalterman/definitions/Notes/programming-language.md

 ## Low-Level vs High-Level languages

 **Low-level** languages are closer to binary (how the computer "thinks").
--Difficult to read and write
+- Difficult to read and write
--Fast
+- Fast
--Precise control
+- Precise control

 **High-level** languages are closer to how humans communicate.
--Java
+- Java
--Python
+- Python
--C++
+- C++